LegitMigue/OpenCV-Vision-Legitimus/README.md

 This time the drones will be controlled using the optical flow from theirs cameras allowing them to avoid obstacles, recognise objects or even builds maps of the enviroment.

+GUI is QT based.
+The project is being made using VS 2017 with QT Tools.

 ...Working in progress...